Johnhvy/Node-Caritat/README.md

 method that now named after him.

-The goal of this project is to allow organisations of people working remotely to cast votes is a secure and transparent way, using a git repository collect and authenticate votes.
+The goal of this project is to allow organisations of people working remotely to cast votes is a secure and transparent way, using a git repository to collect and authenticate votes.

 ## Usage